-During the year ended 31 December 2017, the Group paid cash retainers to our independent directors for their service as members of the board of directors and any committees thereof.
-Watford did not pay any cash or equity compensation to Mr. Rathgeber as a director, as he is compensated as an employee of the Group.
-Watford also did not pay Mr. Papadopoulo, Mr. Grandisson or Mr. Rajeh any cash or equity compensation during the year ended 31 December 2017.
+During the year ended 31 December 2019 and up to his retirement as Chief Executive Officer, Watford did not pay any cash or equity compensation to Mr. Rathgeber as a director, as he was compensated as an employee of the Group.
+Watford also did not pay Mr. Papadopoulo or Mr. Rajeh any cash or equity compensation during the year ended 31 December 2019.

 All directors were reimbursed for reasonable out-of-pocket expenses incurred for their service as members of the Board of Directors and any committees of the Board of Directors.